About Departmental Print Services

 - Click Add a network, wireless or Bluetooth Printer.

-At the device, swipe your ID card and release the print job.
+- If printing using the SecurePrint feature available on some campus prints, swipe your ID card and release the print job.

 - In OS X, click on the System Preferences icon in your dock or search for it in Spotlight.